Situationship or relationship? How to tell what you’re actually in

 Situationship vs. relationship

-In a situationship, there’s a lack of definition.
+When there’s a lack of definition, that’s when you’re in situationship territory.
 You likely don’t know where you stand or what to expect.
 This ambiguity can (and often does) lead to uncertainty and emotional turmoil.

 Pros and cons of being in a situationship

-While uncertainty can seem like a downside to most, a situationship can be appealing to some, especially after a breakup or if you’re not ready for something serious.
+While uncertainty can seem like a downside to most, a situationship can be appealing.
 You get all the perks of a relationship without actually being in one.
+And that’s the power of the situationship, according to psychotherapist and relationship expert Esther Perel.

-But before you dive in head first, heart open, let’s weigh the pros and cons:
+So before you dive in head first, heart open, let’s weigh the pros and cons so that you can see if it’s for you:

 Pros